brianstinehart/aroworkshop/_entries/02-03 mongodb.md

 ![oc get svc](media/oc-get-svc-mongo.png)

-The service will be accessible at the following DNS name: `mongodb.workshop.svc.cluster.local` which is formed of `[service name].[project name].svc.cluster.local`.
+The service will be accessible at the following DNS name: `mongodb.workshop<student#>.svc.cluster.local` which is formed of `[service name].[project name].svc.cluster.local`.
 This resolves only within the cluster.

-You can also retrieve this from the web console by going to **.
+You can also retrieve this from the web console by toggling to the **Administrator** view, then navigating to **Networking -> Services** and selecting the mongodb service.
 You'll need this hostname to configure the `rating-api`.

 ![MongoDB service in the Web Console](media/mongo-svc-webconsole.png)